 - There are many ways to determine the “Fair Market Value” (FMV) of a gift.

 - Consult IRS publication 561, “Determining the Value of Donated Property.”
 Also look at publication 526, “Charitable Contributions.”
 Available from the IRS.
-Contact the IRS online for more info or to download these forms.
+Contact the IRS online for more info or to download these forms – sorry to say they are only PDF online.

 - Retain the services of a professional appraiser.
 According to the IRS any donation exceeding a FMV of $5,000.00 requires a professional appraisal.